Admission

 DNP Project

 Students complete an evidence-based project.
 Students work collaboratively with at least one graduate nursing faculty member who is chairperson of their committee and one other graduate faculty member to identify an evidence-based practice problem and plan the implementation to address the problem.
-Successful defense of the evidence-based project proposal is the expected outcome within the Evidence-Based Project III course.
-After successful completion and defense of the Evidence-Based Project III proposal, the candidate may enroll in residency hours.
-The residency allows the student to complete/disseminate the results of the project and develop a portfolio documenting practice scholarship.
-The residency hours may be taken in 2-, 4- or 6-hour increments and may be repeated until requirements are met.
-The candidate completes an oral defense of the project at the end of the residency.
+Successful defense of the evidence-based project proposal is the expected outcome within the Evidence-Based Nursing Project II course.
+After successful completion and defense of the Evidence-Based Nursing Project proposal, the candidate may enroll in Evidence-Based Nursing Project III.
+This allows the student to implement the project, collect data and determine results of the project.
+Students will also develop a portfolio documenting practice scholarship.
+The candidate completes an oral defense of the project upon completion.
+Evidence-Based Nursing Project IV repeated until requirements are met.

 Applied Learning

 Students in the DNP FNP program are required to complete an applied learning or research experience to graduate from the program.
 The requirement can be met by completing all coursework culminating with the DNP Project.
-This evidence-based project stems from a series of courses and practicum work and is finalized and defended during the NURS 960 residency course.
+This evidence-based project stems from a series of courses and practicum work and is finalized and defended during the NURS 962 Evidence-Based Nursing Project IV course.